dany74q/pyebpf/README.md

 A bcc-based, eBPF (Extended-Berkeley-Packet-Filter) wrapper for Python.

+*Note*: Using this library requires a working installation of BCC, please refer to this [guide](https://github.com/iovisor/bcc/blob/master/INSTALL.md).

 This small library serves two main purposes:

 1. It lets you attach BPF kernel probes without writing native code